r-spatial/rgeopackage/README.md

 By default, GDAL sets timestamps corresponding to system time, so GeoPackages change when rewriting.

-Both functions accept a `Date` or `POSIXct` object and format the timestamp in order to comply with the GeoPackage requiremant.
+Both functions accept a `Date` or `POSIXct` object and format the timestamp in order to comply with the GeoPackage requirement.
 See the functions' documentation and examples to get a better understanding.

 ### Installation